The Emotional Demand for a Forensic Technician

 There is a stressful element to the job role

 When you think about what a forensic technician must have to go through on a day to day basis, you may then be able to agree that the job role itself can be very stressful, physically and emotionally.
 A forensic technician will never be sure what they will be faced with every time they head out on the road to the next crime scene that needs analyzing.
 From simple household burglaries to murder scenes.
 What they can be presented with can be very stressful.
-Physically, it can take its toll on them but also External link opens in new tab or windowemotionally.
+Physically, it can take its toll on them but also emotionally.
 Some of the scenes they may have to witness could be very distressing and worrying.

 There is also the fact that the stress side of things can come from the workplace.
 They may feel pressure to gather and process evidence quickly and under limited time constraints.
 This could add extra pressure to the job role and the worry of missing vital evidence, as well as ensuring that the evidence itself is not contaminated with.